Meet the Team

 Sector Development Manager

 Cassie has more than a decade of experience working in the employment field.
-Cassie overseas and is responsible for the strategic direction of various sector development projects at WAAMH, including IPS WORKS, the NDIS Quality and Safeguarding Sector Readiness Project for Psychosocial Providers and the Collaborative and Responsive Engagement (CARE) Hub.
+Cassie is responsible for the strategic direction of various sector development projects at WAAMH, including IPS WORKS, the NDIS Quality and Safeguarding Sector Readiness Project for Psychosocial Providers and the Collaborative and Responsive Engagement (CARE) Hub.
 Cassie believes employment as a basic right that all members of the community should have access to.

 Shendelle Oliver